 Tell us a little about your business and what you do?

-Where is your business heading in the future?
+Where is Layfield Design headed in the future?

-Can you share any inspiring anecdotes about how the business got started?
+Can you share any inspiring anecdotes as to how you got started?